Home

 Original Medicare (Part A + B)

 Government coverage for hospital (Part A) and medical (Part B) services.
-No network restrictions — see any doctor who accepts Medicare.
+No network restrictions.

 • Part A: Hospital, skilled nursing, hospice